mate-academy/jv-checked-exception/README.md

 if not, print the message "Your passwords are incorrect.
 Try again.".

 #### [Try to avoid these common mistakes while solving task](https://mate-academy.github.io/jv-program-common-mistakes/java-core/exceptions/password-validation)

-**PS: This task will be checked and approved automatically by github, mentor won't review it.**